 - If the cops have reason to believe that their own safety, or the safety of others, is in jeopardy the premises will be searched.

 Law enforcement has several legal alternatives and somehow still find ways to conduct a search and seize illegally.
 Due to the exclusionary rule, when a search and seizure happens unlawfully, any evidence that is found through this irrational or illegal search, may not be used against you should you appear in court.
 Neither can the police use the evidence found in an illegal search and seizure to discover any other evidence.
-If you or a loved one has been subjected to any illegal searches and seizures, please be sure to speak with a skilled Decatur lawyer at Andrew R. Lynch, P.C. that will be able to inform you of your rights and ensure justice is served in court.
+If you or a loved one has been subjected to any illegal searches and seizures, please be sure to speak with a skilled Decatur lawyer at The Lynch Law Group that will be able to inform you of your rights and ensure justice is served in court.

 Webster defines “Manslaughter” as the unlawful killing of a human being without express or implied malice premeditation—this would mean someone was killed with ill intent.
 In comparison to first or second-degree murder, manslaughter would involve far less moral blame.
 This indicates that the kill was likely an accident or not aforethought.
 Manslaughter typically does not get punishment as great as murder does, despite the seriousness of the crime.
-Experienced Decatur attorneys at Andrew R. Lynch, P.C. can explain all of this to you in detail.
+Experienced Decatur attorneys at The Lynch Law Group can explain all of this to you in detail.

 There is voluntary manslaughter and involuntary manslaughter, which are the two main distinctions of manslaughter.